Twitty97/rsschool-cv/cv.md

 I am a young and enthusiastic web-developer looking for an opportunity to grow my skillset by completing RS-School Front-end development course.

-I have spent some time thinking which stack / ecosystem will work for me best and eventually decided to chose frontend since I am a visual thinker and I think in visual components rather than abstract concepts.
+I have spent some time thinking which stack / ecosystem will work for me best and eventually decided to choose frontend since I am a visual thinker and I think in visual components rather than abstract concepts.

 ****
 ### **Education**